10 Things Google Assistant Can Do to Make Your Life Easier

 Google Assistant works on a myriad of devices—it just depends on how you want to access the service.

-First up, if you'd like to interact with the Assistant using nothing but your voice, a new device called Google Home will serve as a direct competitor to Amazon Echo, with a price of $129.
+First up, if you'd like to interact with the Assistant using nothing but your voice, there's Google Home, a direct competitor to Amazon Echo, with a price of $129.
 It's a small device with two microphones and three speakers, so you can plug it in, place it on your coffee table, then ask Google Assistant any question by starting with the trigger phrase "OK Google."
-Google Home is Wi-Fi-enabled, so it can even interact with other connected devices like your Chromecast or Android TV, and smart home products such as Phillips Hue lightbulbs or Nest thermostats.
+Google Home is Wi-Fi-enabled, so it can even interact with other connected devices like your Chromecast or Android TV, and smart home products such as Phillips Hue light bulbs or Nest thermostats.

-For a second way to access Google Assistant, you'll soon be able to simply long-press the home button on any Android device.
+For a second way to access Google Assistant, you'll soon be able to simply long-press the home button on any Android device running Marshmallow or higher.
 Once you do that, you can fire away with voice commands and dictate questions, and the Assistant will show results right on your screen.
 On top of that, this interface will even scan your screen to pick up on keywords you might be interested in (similar to Now on Tap) before you ask any questions.

-Currently, Google's own Pixel phones are the only devices with this functionality, but a future software update should bring Google Assistant to more Android devices soon.
+Previously, Google's own Pixel phones were the only devices with this functionality, but a software update rolling out right now is bringing Google Assistant to Android devices running Marshmallow or Nougat with Google Play Services.

-The first cool thing you can do with Google Assistant is search your phone's screen.
-This feature will only be available on Android devices, and it's exclusive to Google's Pixel phones for now, but it should debut on more Android phones and tablets soon.
+The first cool thing you can do with Google Assistant is search your phone's screen, and is exclusive to Android phones and tablets.

 To use this feature, simply long-press your home button when there's something on your screen that you'd like to learn more about.
 From here, swipe up on the Google Assistant page, and you'll see relevant info about the things on your screen.
 This is a perfect way to learn more about a movie, book a table at a restaurant, or quickly Google something that appears on your screen.